 5. An eyelid lift.

 If you’re looking to permanently improve the appearance of under-eye bags, an eyelid lift, a.ka. “blepharoplasty,” can remove excess skin and fat under the eyes to reduce puffiness and wrinkles.
 If you also are seeing drooping of the upper eyelids, upper blepharoplasty can address this issue, invigorating your appearance and improving your field of vision.
-For those who want a more “open” appearance to the eyes, an [ethnic eyelid lift] can reshape the eye opening.
+For those who want a more “open” appearance to the eyes, double fold eyelid surgery can reshape the eye opening.
 Whatever option you choose, recovery is usually a breeze: thanks to their thin skin, eyelids are one of the areas of the body that heals the fastest.

 6. Laser skin resurfacing.